Air New Zealand Business Class Review – flying from Adelaide to Auckland on the Dreamliner (787-9).

 I stuck with Billecart-Salmon Champagne throughout the meal.
 Air New Zealand takes its Business Class wine selection very seriously.
 No less than two sparkling wines, three whites and three reds were on offer during the flight, and several crew members were identified as ‘wine specialists', having completed intensive training in food and wine matching.

 Before long, we were offered crusty bread rolls and a serve of warm garlic bread.
 It proved to be a great hit with Miss Champagne Mile.
 A small bottle of ‘The Village Press' olive oil from Hawke's Bay accompanied the tasty and fresh bread.

 Shortly thereafter, my starter arrived.
-I’d selected the heirloom tomato and burrata salad, with rocket and mustard dressing.
+I'd selected the heirloom tomato and burrata salad, with rocket and mustard dressing.
 It was a great example of Air New Zealand business class cuisine – beautifully fresh, with the tomatoes were of excellent quality.
-For main course, I chose the pork belly with pumpkin mash.
+For the main course, I chose the pork belly with pumpkin mash.
 Pleasant.
 Miss Champagne Mile skipped the starter and opted for a plain chicken breast for her main course.